Home / Online Astronomy Text / Sky Atlas / Classes / Recent Updates|

 Also, in my catalog, de Vaucouleurs' type E+ is represented by E/S0, E/SA0, E/SB0, etc, as appropriate

-The de Vaucouleurs Atlas of Galaxy Types and Supplementary Images
+The de Vaucouleurs Atlas of Galaxies and Supplementary Images

 Elliptical and (Dwarf) Spheroidal Galaxies / Lenticular Galaxies